One of the most beautiful cities in Portugal, with a staggering number of unique attractions, there is so much to do and see in Lisbon Portugal.

 Prices start at €8.10 depending on the tour.
 Find out more about Lisbon Yellow Bus tours here.

-Belém is Lisbon’s most historical and monumental area just four miles west of Lisbon City.
-Set on the waterfront, alfresco cafes line the streets and loads of beautiful gardens and parks attract people soaking up Lisbon’s very pleasant climate.
-Belém has a wonderful vibe and a fantastic array of things to do and visit.
+Belém is Lisbon’s most historical and monumental area, four miles west of Lisbon City.
+Set on the waterfront, alfresco cafes line the streets, and loads of beautiful gardens and parks attract people to soak up Lisbon’s delightful climate.

 Things to do in Belém